 For a student, being aware of the average living costs in the country they want to study and move to is very important, as it helps you to control your expenses.
-Living costs are comparatively high in Australia than in most of the other countries.
-Some of the basic expenses you need to know about are listed below in detail.
+Living costs are comparatively high in Australia than in most other countries.
+Some of the basic expenses you need to know about are listed below.

-Student life becomes hectic with all the deadlines for assignments, moving back and forth between your university and your place, and also juggling with your work-life.
-To freshen up your hectic schedule, you can visit various beaches, parks, forests, movies, music festivals, fares.
+Student life becomes hectic with all the deadlines for assignments, moving back and forth between your university and your place, and juggling your work life.
+To freshen up your hectic schedule, you can visit various beaches, parks, forests, movies, music festivals, and fares.
 You might spend around AUD$ 40 to $80 a week on entertainment.

 The most significant living expense for students in Australia is paying your accommodation fares.
-As a student, it is your responsibility to handle expenses wisely and to plan your budget.
+As a student, you are responsible for handling expenses wisely and planning your budget.